chanedwin/pydistinct/README.md

 * estimating the number of unique words in a document given a sentence or a paragraph
 * estimating the number of unique items in a database from a few sample rows

+Please send all bugs reports/issues/queries to chanedwin91@gmail.com for fastest response!

 ## Installation